20 Healthy Desserts for Weight Loss

 Fruit will always be one of the best options for dessert as it is naturally sweet.
 Rather than shoveling a calorie dense, sugar-rich piece of apple pie in your mouth, opt for a similar tasting yet much healthier alternative like homemade baked apples.
 “Coat apple slices with lemon juice, cinnamon, and non-nutritive sweetener and bake them in an oven-safe dish at 350 degrees for 30 minutes or until tender.
 Cinnamon is loaded with antioxidants and boosts your metabolism, and one medium apple contains almost 5 grams of fiber,” says Zuckerbrot.

-Watermelon may not be the most exciting option pitted against rich brownies and decadent ice creams, but it’s versatility lends it to some great dessert options.
+Watermelon may not be the most exciting option pitted against rich brownies and decadent ice creams, but its versatility lends it to some great dessert options.
 Whether you snack on the fruit alone or blend and freeze into popsicles or slushies, watermelon is incredibly hydrating, low in calories and subtly sweet. “[Watermelon is a great dessert choice because it’s] naturally hydrating and rich in vitamins A and C,” says Zuckerbrot.
-For more fat-blasting foods, click here for
+For more fat-blasting foods, click here for best fat-burning foods!

 Whether you like it salty or sweet, noshing on a fluffy bowl of popcorn after dinner has been given the dietitian stamp of approval, as long as you choose wisely.
 While air popping will be the healthiest way to prepare, healthier single serving microwaveable options exist for convenience.
 “Popcorn is gluten free, low calorie and contains fiber.
 [Some good choices are] Naturally Sweet Skinny Pop, which has no artificial ingredients, is non GMO, and peanut free and also Pop Secret’s Kettle Corn 100 calorie microwave popcorn, says Zuckerbrot.